top of page

 Mockingbirds are "famous for their loud, continuous, and varied songs.
 A male Northern mockingbird may learn up to 200 different songs in its lifetime, incorporating diverse sounds it hears in its environment.
 Unmated males often sing throughout the night during the breeding season.
 They are known for being fiercely territorial, aggressively defending their nests and young by chasing away intruders, including much larger animals and even humans.
 They also perform a 'wing flash' display, where they half-open their wings in jerky steps while on the ground, which may help startle insects into moving."
 MORE PHOTOS

 A Great Egret along Oso Creek.
 Once nearly hunted to extinction for their elegant plumes in the late 19th and early 20th centuries, the species has made a significant comeback due to conservation efforts.
 They can be found throughout most of the United States, with year-round populations especially common along the Atlantic and Gulf coasts.
-(Animation made from photos I took)
+(SEE VIDEO Animation made from photos I took)

 Three turkey vultures and two black vultures on a street light near Oso Creek during the recent freeze.
 I don't recall seeing black vultures very often.
 As per Google AI summary, "they don't have the superior sense of smell of turkey vultures and follow the turkey vulture to find food" when times are tough.
 This would seem to explain their appearance during the cold.
 Maybe they stay when spring comes.